 The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in February 2015 and November 2017.
 Both the E-M5 II and the G9 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20.2 MP.

-The physical size and weight of the Olympus E-M5 II and the Panasonic G9 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M5 II – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Olympus E-M5 II and the Panasonic G9.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M5 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (26 percent) than the Olympus E-M5 II.
 Moreover, the G9 is substantially heavier (40 percent) than the E-M5 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.